Psalm 104:1-9, Lord of Creation

 Now that I’ve dragged you through this preamble, I would like to review Psalm 104 to determine what the metaphors suggest about how God created the Earth and universe.
 Genesis is not by any means the only biblical passage to describe the Lord’s creative work.
 Furthermore, Genesis was not written for the purpose of describing how God created everything but merely to establish that He did and in what order.
 So we have much to gain from other teaching in the Bible on this subject.
 Please note that all Bible quotes are from the NASB unless otherwise indicated.

-1 Bless the Lord, my soul!
-Lord my God, You are very great; You are clothed with splendor and majesty,
+Lord my God, You are very great;

 The unknown author begins by describing the universe as God’s clothing that entitles Him to “splendor and majesty” or honor and dignity.
 This description is not contested by true Christians but is willfully ignored by naturalists, who believe that everything in the universe can be explained by natural processes and, in its present state, exists as a matter of chance.
 Even most unbelievers in modern times admit that the scientific evidence for our universe’s beginning is compelling; however, they persist in disregarding the possibility of a creator.
 Such a conclusion is unreasonable to the point of absurdity.
 Unfortunately, this irrational thinking is to be expected.
 Paul teaches, “For since the creation of the world His invisible attributes, that is, His eternal power and divine nature, have been clearly perceived, being understood by what has been made, so that they are without excuse” (Rom.
 1:20).
 In our present age, we are discovering that science and the Bible beautifully align regarding the necessity of the entire universe for human life to exist on Earth.
 While the Bible teaches us that God created the universe to demonstrate His existence, benevolence, and sovereignty, astronomers have learned in recent decades how the design and cosmic movement of the majority of celestial bodies have, over time, succeeded in uniquely preparing Earth (and only Earth that we know of) with elements necessary to support life.